changshuowang/DC-CNN/README.md

 by [Changshuo Wang*](https://www.changshuowang.site/about/), [Han Wang](), [Xin Ning](), [Weisheng Tian](), and [Weijun Li]().

 ## Introduction
-This code submission is to reproduce **3D Point Cloud Classification Method Based on Dynamic Coverage of Local Area**.<br>
+This code is the pytorch 0.4 version of DC-CNN to reproduce **3D Point Cloud Classification Method Based on Dynamic Coverage of Local Area** on the ModelNet40.<br>

 Requirement
 ----------------------